This family command center is tucked inside a hallway and is the perfect out-of-the-way organization solution for any busy family!

 - Grocery list (we use a shared list on our iPhones)

-- Hooks for hanging backpacks or coats (we’ve already got a personalized board and batten hook wall on the other end of the hallway)
+- Hooks for hanging backpacks or coats (we’ve already got a board and batten hook wall with our names on the other end of the hallway)

 The Blank Before